 - the aircraft manufacturers website.

 I don’t want to fly at a curfewed airport.
-Can I apply for a 9A(2)(a) instead of a Deemed Assessment?
+Can I apply for a 14(3)(a) instead of a Deemed Assessment?

-If your aircraft has a noise certificate, even though you do not intend to fly into a curfewed airport, you are required to apply for a Deemed Assessment and submit appropriate evidence to support your application.
+If your aircraft has existing international noise certification, even though you do not intend to fly into a curfewed airport, you are required to apply for a Deemed Assessment and submit appropriate evidence to support your application.

-- The Deemed Assessment is the most common assessment conducted and compliance method within Australia.
+- The Deemed Assessment is the most common assessment conducted compliance method within Australia.

-- The Deemed path is a method of compliance available to aircraft engaging in air navigation within Australia only through Regulation 8 (Deemed) of the Air Navigation (Aircraft Noise) Regulations 1984.
+- The Deemed path is a method of compliance available to aircraft engaging in air navigation within Australia only through Section 12 (Deemed) of the Air Navigation (Aircraft Noise) Regulations 2018.

 - This is not to be confused with being issued a Noise Certificate, see 2. for information on noise certificates.